Source code for architxt.schema

 [docs] def as_cfg(self) -> str: """ Convert the schema to a CFG representation. :returns: The schema as a list of production rules, each terminated by a semicolon. """ return '\n'.join(f"{prod};" for prod in self.productions())

-[docs] def extract_datasets(self, forest: Forest) -> dict[str, pd.DataFrame]: """ Extract datasets from a forest for each group defined in the schema. :param forest: The input forest to extract datasets from. :return: A mapping from group names to datasets. """ cleaned_forest = self.extract_valid_trees(forest) return { group: dataset for group in self.groups if not ( dataset := pd.concat( [tree.group_instances(group.name) for tree in cleaned_forest], ignore_index=True ).drop_duplicates() ).empty }
+[docs] def extract_datasets(self, forest: Forest) -> dict[str, pd.DataFrame]: """ Extract datasets from a forest for each group defined in the schema. :param forest: The input forest to extract datasets from. :return: A mapping from group names to datasets. """ return { group.name: dataset for group in self.groups if not ( dataset := pd.concat( [tree.group_instances(group.name) for tree in forest], ignore_index=True ).drop_duplicates() ).empty }